 The flight is short and there aren’t many people at Ho Chi Minh airport when I arrive.
 I submit my visa application and letter of approval.
 I don’t have a passport photo so they take one with their digital compact camera and charge me about 45,000 Dong (USD2).
 I also pay for the visa using the cash I had exchanged back in Australia.

 Success at last!
 I connect to the airport’s wifi to let everyone know.
 I’m so relieved.
 Just before leaving the airport, I buy a local sim card full of data.
-My bus is already there and I take it all the way to my friend’s apartment.
+My bus is already there.
+I pay VND 20,000 and take the bus all the way to my friend’s apartment.
 I’m only less than 24 hours late.

 I get diarrhoea from the food I had forced down the night before and go to bed early…